Cameron MacLeod & Magnhild Øen Nordahl

 Two Rocks do not Make a Duck (2022)

-From the lobby of MUNCH you can look out over the Oslo fjord and, wearing a virtual reality headset, experience the view being transformed into an alternative reality.
-In this virtual fjord landscape there are no buildings or objects made by humans.
-By lifting rock-like sculptures you can create changes in nature such as shifts in seasons, or transitions between ebb and tide and night and day.
+From the lobby of MUNCH you can look out over the Oslo fjord and the river Akerselva river.
+Wearing a virtual reality headset, you can see this view being transformed into an alternative reality.
+In this virtual fjord landscape there are no buildings or anything made by humans.
+By lifting rock-like sculptures, you can experience the way the scenery changes in different weather conditions, seasons and times of day.

 Cameron MacLeod (b.
 1975 Canada, based in Bergen, Norway) invents devices intended to stimulate reflections on the relationship between technological trends and the cultural shifts they produce.
 He is interested in the near and distant future as well as alternative pasts.
 He is the inventor of Curatron, a digital tool that turns artists into anonymous co-curators of the exhibitions they are part of themselves.
 He is the co-founder and director of the artist-run sister organisations Platform Stockholm and Aldea.